What the study measures

 What is not included in the headline number

-- Trading friction, slippage, and personal cash-flow decisions
+- Trading friction, slippage, fees, and personal cash-flow decisions

-- Any promise that the next twenty years will look like the last twenty years
+- Any assumption that the next twenty years will repeat the historical period

 How to use the pages